aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_01_Advection.md

 +++

 We have already observed such behaviors when discussing integration schemes.
-We saw that some of them have a limited domain of stability and we should suspect that a similar limitation appears here.
+We saw that some of them have a limited domain of stability and we should suspect that a similar limitation applies here.
 We will discuss this point thoroughly in the next notebook.

+Here we just try another numerical scheme to see what happens.

++++

+### Forward Euler, backward finite difference differentiation

-Here we just try a few other things to see what happens.
-Let us begin by replacing the forward finite difference scheme with the backward finite difference scheme.
+In this section we replace the forward finite difference scheme with the backward finite difference scheme.
 The only change we need to make is in the discretization of the right-hand side of the equation.
 We replace it with the following function (make sure you understand the change):

 ```{code-cell} ipython3
 def rhs_backward(u, dx, c):